ontodev/robot/docs/reason.md

   --axiom-generators "SubClass DisjointClasses"
   --output reasoned.owl
 ```

+Note that for some of the axiom generators you may need the Hermit reasoner
+to get meaningful results:

+    robot reason --input ro-base.owl --reasoner hermit
+      --axiom-generators "ObjectPropertyRange ObjectPropertyDomain"
+      --output ro-base-reasoned.owl

 If you are only passing one axiom generator, it does not need to be surrounded by double quotes.